The Quantum Self-Consistent Harmonic Approximation: A Unified Framework for Quantum Spin System: The renormalization parameter

 In the subsequent procedures, contributions exceeding the order of $\varepsilon$ are neglected.
 To account for this, the renormalization parameter is incorporated into the angle series expansion, yielding the harmonic field Hamiltonian

 which replaces $H_2$.
 The dynamics are derived from the Euler-Lagrange equation, which yields a coupled system of ODEs represented by $\dot{\varphi}_q=h_q^z S_q^z$ and $\dot{S}_q^z=-h_q^\varphi\varphi_q$.
 The solution is characterized by oscillatory fields, where the frequency is given by $\omega_q=\epsilon_q/\hbar$.
-The same result is obtained by promoting the angle and $S^z$ fields to canonically conjugated operators.
-Then, the aforementioned Hamiltonian also provides the energy spectrum obtained from the previous quantum model, as expected.
+The same result is obtained by promoting the angle and $S^z$ fields to canonically conjugate operators.
+Furthermore, the aforementioned Hamiltonian provides the expected energy spectrum obtained from the previous quantum model.